-We served it up with some mint chip ice cream which was a perfect combo.
 She declared this the most delicious birthday cake ever!
 Score.

-- 4 cups of powdered sugar
+- 4 cups powdered sugar

 - Pinch of salt

-- 1 1/2 tbsp of vanilla extract
+- 1 1/2 tbsp vanilla extract

-In an electric mixer with the whisk attachment, beat the butter until smooth.
-Add the powdered sugar 1 cup at a time, stirring to combine before adding the next cup.
+- In an electric mixer with the whisk attachment, beat the butter until smooth.
+Add the powdered sugar, 1 cup at a time, stirring to combine before adding the next cup.
 Add the pinch of salt and vanilla extract and whip for a few minutes until light and fluffy.

 - Set aside two Oreo cookies for Baymax's eyes.
 Break the rest of the cookies into quarters in a mixing bowl.
 Add a cup and a half of frosting and stir together with the cookies.
 This makes the filling keep the texture of the chunky cookies.